Reporting Fraud - Employers

 How to Report

 Log in to the UC Benefits system and respond to the "Notice of Claim Filed" that the person is not laid off.
-This will add an automatic issue to the claim when the system sees your answer is different from the fraudster's answer.
+This will add an automatic issue to the claim when the system sees your answer differs from the fraudsters.

 If you cannot log in to the new UC System, please reference the Employer Login Guide.
 If you cannot access the new UC System, but are a SIDES user, refer to the SIDES E-Response system guide to report fraudulent claims.